magne4000/universal-middleware/docs/recipes/context-middleware.md

 import { createHandler } from "@universal-middleware/cloudflare";
 import { pipe } from "@universal-middleware/core";

-// Cloudflare Workers have no internal way of representing a middleware
+// Cloudflare Workers has no internal way of representing a middleware
 // Instead, we use the universal `pipe` operator const wrapped = pipe( contextMiddleware("world"),